Jeff Smisek: Career

 Smisek started his career as a banker for Morgan Guaranty Trust Company of New York, now JP Morgan.
 Prior to his twenty years in the airline business, Smisek was a partner at Vinson & Elkins LLP.
-Smisek spent the bulk of his career in leadership positions at Continental Airlines (1995-2010) and United Airlines (2010-2015).
+Smisek spent the bulk of his career in leadership positions at Continental Airlines (1995–2010) and United Airlines (2010–2015).

-Continental Airlines
+Continental Airlines (1995–2010)

 In 1995 Continental's then-CEO Gordon Bethune persuaded Smisek to leave Vinson & Elkins to join Continental as General Counsel and help reverse the ailing airline's fortunes.
 Smisek became one of the chief architects of Continental's dramatic turnaround.
-Bethune once told USA Today that Smisek was the airline’s savior.
-“It’s not like in the movies when some guy saves an airplane from spinning to Earth...But he engineered the salvation of our company.”
+Bethune once told USA Today that Smisek was the airline's savior.
+“It's not like in the movies when some guy saves an airplane from spinning to Earth...But he engineered the salvation of our company.”
 In 2004, Smisek became president and was elected to Continental's board of directors.
 He became chief operating officer in September 2008 and CEO in January 2010.

-United Airlines
+United Airlines (2010–2015)

 As a wave of consolidation hit the airline industry in 2008, Smisek led negotiations to merge Continental with United Airlines.
-The two airlines merged in October 2010, keeping the United name, and Smisek became president, CEO and, eventually, chairman of the board.
+The two airlines announced a merger of the two carriers on May 2, 2010, which completed on October 1, 2010, keeping the United name and the Continental “globe” symbol, and Smisek became president, CEO and, eventually, chairman of the board.
 Smisek oversaw the complex merger, which sought to combine route networks, negotiate new contracts with its employee groups, and merge and update disparate IT systems.
 From 2010 to 2015, Smisek tripled the value of United's stock.
 Difficulties stemming from the merger of United and Continental led to initial complaints over customer service, employee satisfaction, and problems with the integration of Continental.
 However, by late 2014 Smisek had regained the trust of Wall Street analysts after a strategy of cost cuts, share buybacks and conservative expansion of capacities.
-Smisek resigned from United on September 8, 2015 following accusations that the airline had attempted to influence officials at the Port Authority of New York and New Jersey.
-Smisek was never charged with wrongdoing and instead Port Authority Chairman David Samson was convicted of a felony for impeding an airport project to coerce United Airlines to fly to an airport in South Carolina, near a home that he owned.
+Smisek resigned from United on September 8, 2015, following accusations that the airline had attempted to influence officials at the Port Authority of New York and New Jersey.
+Smisek was never charged with wrongdoing and instead Port Authority Chairman David Samson was convicted of a felony for impeding an airport project to coerce United Airlines to fly to Columbia Metropolitan Airport in South Carolina, near a home that he owned.
 Smisek left United Airlines with a severance payment worth $28.8 million.